semaphore-protocol/semaphore/apps/docs/versioned_docs/version-V1/contract-api.md

 contract, and this external nullifier will be active once the deployment completes.

-## Add, deactivate, or reactivate external nullifiiers
+## Add, deactivate, or reactivate external nullifiers

 **Contract ABI**: